nodecraft/fullstack-hiring-challenge/full-stack/README.md

 	- Keep in mind developer experience and ease of use for other team members working on this project.
 A modern framework would be an example solution.

 - [ ] Add a new feature that returns a deterministic list of users, based on a `seed` query param.
 Currently, 10 (or a specified number) of random users are always returned.
+	- **Note: Please do not use the `seed` functionality built into randomuser.me.
+Think about another way to do this within a Cloudflare Worker.**
 	- Update the backend to accept a `seed` query param, and use that to generate and store a random user list.
 	- Update the frontend to send that `seed` query param via a textbox.
 	- Any time the same `seed` is used, the same user list should be returned.